danieljchen/recommend-movies/README.md

-# Movies Recommendation Coding Exercise Application 🕺
+# Movies Recommendation Application 🕺

 >This is a React App frontend using TailwindCSS.
 >React Testing Library/Jest for testing.